|ASSISTANT PROFESSOR, SOCIAL SCIENCES/ SOCIOLOGY|

 B.A.
 East China Normal University, English.
 2000

 I work on gender and race in science, technology, engineering, and mathematics (STEM).
-More specifically, I examine gender and racial/ethnic differences in STEM education and career outcomes and experiences.
+More specifically, I examine gender and racial/ethnic differences in STEM education and workforce.
 I also compare scientists and engineers' experience and performance in the U.S. and China.

-I am finishing up a book under contract with Johns Hopkins University Press.
-This co-edited volume examines an important yet understudied topic from an interdisciplinary perspective: the experience of African Americans in engineering.
-The contributors of this volume include four members of the National Academy of Engineering (the highest honor for engineers) and researchers and policy makers from academia, industry, and government.
+My most recent publication includes a co-edited volume (with John Brooks Slaughter, University of Southern California, and Willie Pearson, Jr., Georgia Tech) that will be published by the Johns Hopkins University Press in Fall 2015.
+This book examines an important yet understudied topic from an interdisciplinary perspective: the experience of African Americans in engineering.
+The contributors of this volume include four members of the National Academy of Engineering (the highest honor for engineers) as well as researchers and policy makers from academia, industry, and government.
 I am also co-authoring a chapter in this book.
+My other publications are in peer-reviewed journals, books, and conference proceedings.

-I have just finished and submitted a paper on gender differences in employment in engineering.
-I am now finishing up a co-authored paper that examines gender differences in publication productivity in science and engineering in the U.S. and China.
+I have a few articles under review, including a paper on gender differences in employment in engineering and a co-authored paper that examines gender differences in publication productivity among academic scientists and engineers in the U.S. and China.
+My working papers address gender gap in earnings among academic scientists and engineers and the intersection of gender and race in STEM.

 I am also a reviewer for sociological and social science journals, including American Journal of Sociology; Science, Technology, & Human Values; Journal of Women and Minorities in Science and Engineering; and International Journal of Gender, Science and Technology.
 I have also reviewed book chapters.

-I also have several grant applications pending.
+I am the evaluator of a 5-year NSF grant awarded to Stevens, and I have several other grant applications pending.
 They address and examine issues related to STEM education and workforce.

 My research areas include: